odoo/documentation/content/administration/maintain/domain_names.rst

 Add a CNAME record
 ------------------

-A **CNAME record** is a type of DNS record that points to the IP address of another website rather than to directly to an IP address.
+A **CNAME record** is a type of DNS record that points to the domain of another website rather than directly to an IP address.

 You need a CNAME record that points to your Odoo database.
 The requirements are detailed in your database manager.